 Chemical Treatments

-Hair bleaching, perming, and relaxing are all examples of chemical treatments for hair fibers.
-For instance, alkaline hydrogen peroxide is commonly used for hair bleaching, but it can damage the hair fiber by causing oxidation of disulfide bonds and proteins.
-This results in a loss of strength and elasticity.
+Chemical treatments such as hair bleaching, perming, and relaxing can significantly impact hair fibers.
+For instance, hair bleaching often involves the use of alkaline hydrogen peroxide, leading to damage by oxidizing disulfide bonds and proteins.
+This results in a noticeable loss of strength and elasticity.

 UV Radiation